osuosl/cs312/source/slides/21_loadbalancer.rst

 * HTTP sessions
 * Want to keep a connection with the same backend to maintain sessions
 * Using memcached for storing sessions can help this
-* Cookies
+* *What other issues?*

 Software Load Balancers
 -----------------------

 **HAProxy**
-  High performance software based load balancer that uses TCP.
+  High performance software based load balancer that uses TCP and can be used for multiple protocols.
 Been around since 2000 and used by Github, Reddit, Twitter, etc. Recently added SSL support but does no caching.

 **Varnish**
   HTTP accelerator and static cache server.
 Focuses specifically on HTTP and can